lostb1t/replex/README.md

 ## Force maximum quality

-Force clients to macouk
-quality by setting `REPLEX_FORCE_MAXIMUM_QUALITY=true`.
+Force clients to maxium quality. quality by setting `REPLEX_FORCE_MAXIMUM_QUALITY=true`.
 This will force direct play/stream for all clients.
-Meaning that if a client request a trancoded stream this will be ignored and a direct play/stream is used instead.
+Meaning that if a client requests a trancoded stream this will be ignored and a direct play/stream is used instead.

 ## Remote access (force clients to use the proxy)